-Going conversational doesn’t necessarily mean giving up on email.
+Going conversational doesn’t necessarily mean giving up on good old nurturing series of emails.
 Email is still one of the most powerful communication tools in existence and should not be “discriminated against” for its age.
 In fact, the best results can be achieved by combining the old and the new, the familiar and the exciting.

 So, what are some actionable ways you introduce conversational strategy into your email nurture campaigns?

 The majority of nurture campaigns start with obtaining a prospect’s email by filling out a form to contact you or gain access to content.
 Whatever the case, an online form is likely to be the first “interactive” point of contact.
 Ideally, it would be great to score each lead before placing them into your nurture flow.
 However, the information submitted in a form is often insufficient.

 Thus, the first way to introduce conversation into our email series is by transforming the form into a conversation before the prospect even enters the nurture funnel.

 Doing so, your bot will be able to use the conversation to collect key data, score the lead automatically, and send his or her details to the right nurture email list or even straight to live chat with your sales team.

 It’s a win-win.
 Your prospects gain a sense of instant gratification and personalized attention.
 You end up with a wealth of data that will enable you to maintain that level of personalization.